Charles Leclerc (general, born 1772): Death and legacy

 In November 1802, Leclerc died of yellow fever, which had already decimated his army.
 Pauline returned to Europe, where she later married the Italian nobleman Camillo Borghese, 6th Prince of Sulmona.
-Leclerc was succeeded in his command by Donatien-Marie-Joseph de Vimeur, vicomte de Rochambeau, whose similarly brutal tactics drove more Haitians to resist the French.
+Leclerc was succeeded in his command by Donatien de Rochambeau, whose similarly brutal tactics drove more Haitians to resist the French.
 On 18 November 1803, François Capois defeated Rochambeau's army in the Battle of Vertières.
 Dessalines proclaimed the independence of Saint-Domingue as Haiti on 1 January 1804.
 In the meantime, Leclerc's body had been transported to France by Pauline and buried on one of his estates.

 A statue at Pontoise depicts Leclerc in his French army uniform, his scabbard touching the earth.
 It was placed by Louis Nicolas Davout and his second wife Louise-Aimée-Julie at the top of a staircase built in 1869 by François Lemot.
 Around three metres high, the statue is on a square stone pedestal inscribed with information on him in gold majuscule letters.
 It adjoins the south side of the Pontoise Cathedral.
 There is also a statue of him by Jean Guillaume Moitte in the Pantheon de Paris, and another statue of Leclerc fully nude at the Palace of Versailles which was sculpted by Charles Dupaty.